A place to share thoughts and ideas about Dungeons and Dragons

 In general, heavy armor is not terribly common on ships.
 The weight tends to be the most prohibitive factor – falling overboard in 65-pound full plate normally results in death.
 Occasionally, combat Infantry will don light or medium armor for a battle, but most of the time sailors go unarmored.
 A lucky few (usually the PCs and important NPCs) have magic items that improve their AC, but most sailors rely on their natural Dexterity.

-Attempting to swim while wearing light armor requires that you make a DC 10 Strength (Athletics) saving throw each round.
+Attempting to swim while wearing light armor requires that you make a DC 10 Strength (Athletics) check each round.
 Failure means you have a speed of 0 as you go under water for that round and loose one carried item, shield or weapon (your choice as to what you drop).

 If you choose to remove your armor after entering the water, it will take one minute (10 rounds).
-A successful DC 15 Dexterity (Acrobatics) save will cut that time in half.
+A successful DC 15 Dexterity (Acrobatics) check will cut that time in half.
 During this time you cannot swim or take any other actions.
-You make a DC 10 Dexterity (Acrobatics) saving throw each round.
+You make a DC 10 Dexterity (Acrobatics) check each round.
 Each round that you succeed you keep your head above water and counts as one round of the rounds required to remove your armor.
 Failure means that you went under water this round and made no headway in removing your armor.
 After 3 failures you receive one level of exhaustion.

 You can attempt to remove your armor, but you will be sinking at a rate of 10 feet per round during this time.
-It normally takes 1 minute (10 rounds) to doff your armor, but a successful DC 15 Dexterity (Acrobatics) save will cut that time in half.
+It normally takes 1 minute (10 rounds) to doff your armor, but a successful DC 15 Dexterity (Acrobatics) check will cut that time in half.
 Without your armor you can swim toward the surface at a rate of 20 feet per round.

 You can attempt to remove your armor, but you will be sinking at a rate of 20 feet per round during this time.
-It normally takes 5 minutes (50 rounds) to doff your armor, but a successful DC 15 Dexterity (Acrobatics) save will cut that time in half.
+It normally takes 5 minutes (50 rounds) to doff your armor, but a successful DC 15 Dexterity (Acrobatics) check will cut that time in half.
 Without your armor you can swim toward the surface at a rate of 20 feet per round.